Intelligent-Silicon/Notepad---Clarion---Clarion-Template-UDL/README.md

 [XML File for importing in NPP.](Clarion%20NPP%20UDL.xml)

-\#!
+Notepad ++, Language, User Defined Language, Define your Language, Import, Select the above XML file.

+### Summary of Rules
 Rule parsing takes place in order of the XML \<Keywords> in the \<KeywordList>.

-\#!
 Altering the order of the <Keywords> could alter the parsing order.
 Try it!

-\#!
 Ignore Case should be ticked (next to Export).

-\#!
 Code 1 Style - Does not need whitespace around the symbol or keyword.

-\#!
 Code 2 Style - Needs whitepace around the the symbol or keyword.

-\#!
 Operators 1 Style - Does not need whitepsace around the symbol

-\#!
 Operators 2 Style -Needs whitepsace around the symbol.

-\#!
 Prefix Mode - Match anything that starts with.

-\#!
 Keywords can only be in one Keyword style group or Folder style group.

-\#!
 Keywords can only be used once.

-\#!
 For backgrounds to work with White Mode and Dark Mode, the background needs to be Transparent.

-\#!
-If you see a keyword with two colours, this indicates there is a mismatch
-\#! in the parsing.
+If you see a keyword with two colours, this indicates there is a mismatch in the parsing.
 Identify the rules and rehash them.

-\#! eg \#AtStart where At is one colour, and Start is another
+eg \#AtStart where At is one colour, and Start is another

-\#! eg \#EndIF where End is one colour and IF is another.
+eg \#EndIF where End is one colour and IF is another.

-\#!
 NPP Tokens - ((EOL)) ((WHITESPACE))

 \#!
 Folder & Default tab